UeivaM/estudos-algprog/README.md

-# Estudos sobre Algoritmo e Lógica de Programação Essencial
+# Repositório sobre estudos realizados no Bootcamp da Eduzz na DIO.

-Linguagem utilizada: C
+## Projeto Mudança de Carreira

-Projeto Mudança de Carreira
+Repositório acerca do andamento do meu progresso no Projeto Mudança de Carreira.